Army of the Mughal Empire: Artillery

+Mughal artillery consisted of various types of cannons, light artillery, and grenadier units.
 The artillery was a specialized corps with its own designated commander, the Mir-i-Atish.
 The office of Mir-i-Atish grew in importance during the time of the later Mughals.
-Being in charge of the defense of the Imperial Palace Fort and being in personal contact with the Emperor, the Mir-i-Atish commander great influence.
-Mughal artillery consisted of heavy cannons, light artillery, grenadiers and raketies.
-Heavy cannons were very expensive and heavy for transportation, and had to be dragged by elephants into the battlefield.
-They were somewhat risky to be used in the battlefield, since they exploded sometimes, killing the crew members.

-Light artillery was the most useful in the battle field.
+Being in charge of the defense of the Imperial Palace Fort, and being in personal contact with the Emperor, the Mir-i-Atish commander had great influence.
+The Mughal artillery was somewhat risky to be used in the battlefield, since they exploded sometimes, killing the crew members.
+Light artillery was the most useful in the battlefield.
 They were mainly made up of bronze and drawn by horses.
-This also included swivel guns born by camels.
-They were very effective on the battlefield.
+This also included swivel guns born by camels called zamburak.